 - Guide 1: How to Remove Hi, Im A Hacker from Windows.

-- Guide 2: Get rid of Hi, Im A Hacker from Mac OS X.
+- Guide 2: Get rid of Hi, Im A Hacker on Mac OS X.

-- Guide 3: Remove Hi, Im A Hacker from Google Chrome.
+- Guide 3: Remove Hi, Im A Hacker in Google Chrome.

 - Guide 4: Erase Hi, Im A Hacker from Mozilla Firefox.

 - Guide 5: Uninstall Hi, Im A Hacker from Microsoft Edge.